Flag of Canada: Protocol

 No law dictates the proper use of the Canadian flag.
-Canadian Heritage has released guidelines on how to correctly display the flag alone and with other flags.
-The guidelines deal with the order of precedence in which the Canadian flag is placed, where the flag can be used, how it is used, and what people should do to honour the flag.
-The suggestions, titled Flag Etiquette in Canada, were published by Canadian Heritage in a book and online formats and last updated in August 2011.
-Canadian Forces also have a special protocol for folding the Canadian flag for presentations, such as during a funeral ceremony; CF does not recommend this method for everyday use.
+Canadian Heritage has released rules for flying the National Flag of Canada alone and with other flags.
+The rules deal with the order of precedence in which the Canadian flag is placed, where the flag can be used, how it is used, and what people should do to honour the flag.
+The suggestions, titled National Flag of Canada Etiquette, were published by Canadian Heritage online and last updated on February 24, 2022.
+Canadian Forces also have a unique protocol for folding the Canadian flag for presentations, such as during a funeral ceremony; CF does not recommend this method for everyday use.

-The flag itself can be displayed on any day at buildings operated by the Government of Canada, airports, military bases, and diplomatic offices, as well as by citizens, during any time of the day.
-When flying the flag, it must be flown using its own pole and must not be inferior to other flags, save for, in descending order, the King's standard, the governor general's standard, any of the personal standards of members of the Canadian Royal Family, or flags of the lieutenant governors.
+The flag can be displayed on any day at buildings operated by the Government of Canada, airports, military bases, diplomatic offices, and citizens during any time of the day.
+When flying the flag, it should be flown using its pole and should not be inferior to other flags, save for, in descending order, the sovereign's flag for Canada, the governor general's flag, any of the personal flags of members of the Canadian Royal Family, or flags of the lieutenant governors.
 The Canadian flag is flown at half-mast in Canada to indicate a period of mourning.